utkarshkrsingh/bookStoreApi/README.md

 This is a simple Book Store API built in Go using GORM to interact with a MySQL database through Object-Relational Mapping (ORM) and maintains authentication using JWT.

 #### 🛠️ Tech Stack
+- github.com/gin-gonic/gin - Web framework
 - gorm.io/gorm - ORM for Go
 - gorm.io/driver/mysql - MySQL driver for GORM
 - github.com/golang-jwt/jwt/v5 - JWT Authentication
-- net/http - for building the http server
 - Standard Go libraries

 > Note: Singnup feature for book manager is not yet implemented.
 It is planned for a future update.